jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/updates/updates.md

     You will be prompted if you would like the update the AFC provided macros during the update process.
     If you select `Yes`, the macros will be updated to the latest version available.
 If you select `No`, the macros will not be updated, and you will need to manually update them if you want to use the latest versions.

+5. After the update is complete, Moonraker may still show an old version.
+Use the refresh button in the Mainsail/Fluidd interface to update the version information.

 !!!warning